-National Landcare Program Phase 2
+National Landcare Program

-The National Landcare Program (NLP) is part of the Australian Government's commitment to natural resource management.
+The National Landcare Program is part of the Australian Government's commitment to natural resource management.
 The program is jointly by the Department of the Environment and Energy and the Department of Agriculture and includes a range of measures to support natural resource management, sustainable agriculture and to protect Australia's biodiversity.
-The Department of

-Agriculture component includes the Regional Land Partnerships and Smart Farms Program to support the development and uptake of best practice management, tools and technologies that help farmers, fishers, foresters and regional communities improve the protection, resilience and productive capacity of our soils, water and vegetation, and in turn support successful primary industries and regional communities.
+The Department of Agriculture component includes the Regional Land Partnerships and Smart Farms Program to support the development and uptake of best practice management, tools and technologies that help farmers, fishers, foresters and regional communities improve the protection, resilience and productive capacity of our soils, water and vegetation, and in turn support successful primary industries and regional communities.
+Under the RLP program, Terrain NRM was successful with the Healthy Farming Futures: Wet Tropics Farmers Driving a Soil Health Culture project.